gabrielstork/image-shuffler/README.md

 ## How to use

-First you need to import the `Shuffler` class.
+First, you need to import the `Shuffler` class.

 ```python
 from image_shuffler import Shuffler